-The following post may contain affiliate links that help support this podcast.
+The following post may contain affiliate links.
 Please read

 Listen to the podcast Read the blog post